Firstcard

 The first step is getting a Social Security number (SSN).
 As a green card holder, you're eligible to apply for an SSN at your local Social Security Administration office.
 Bring your green card, passport, and other identity documents.

 If you don't yet have an SSN, an Individual Taxpayer Identification Number (ITIN) can sometimes substitute — some lenders accept ITINs for credit applications, especially credit-builder products.
+Services like TheITIN.com can help you obtain an ITIN quickly if you need one while your SSN is still in progress.

 Starter Credit Products for Green Card Holders